Max Scherzer: Texas Rangers (2023–2024)

+Toronto Blue Jays (2025–present)

+On February 4, 2025, Scherzer signed a one-year, $15.5 million contract with the Toronto Blue Jays.
+He left his March 29 Blue Jays debut after three innings and was soon placed on the injured list with right thumb inflammation.
+On June 13, Scherzer made a rehab start for the Blue Jays' Triple-A affiliate, the Buffalo Bisons. he returned to the rotation on June 25.

+He earned his first win as a Blue Jay on July 11 against the Athletics.
+In 17 starts for the Blue Jays, he posted a 5–5 record and 5.19 ERA with 82 strikeouts in 85.0 innings of work.

+On October 16, he started Game 4 of the 2025 American League Championship Series against the Seattle Mariners, becoming the first pitcher in MLB history to start a postseason game for six different teams.
+He pitched 52/3 innings, allowing two runs and striking out five as the Blue Jays won 8–2.
+Scherzer was credited with the win, his first postseason win since the 2019 World Series, making him the fourth pitcher aged 41 or older to record a win in the playoffs.
+On October 27, he started Game 3 of the 2025 World Series, becoming the first pitcher to pitch for four teams in the World Series.
+He started Game 7 on November 1 to become the oldest pitcher to start in a winner-take-all World Series game.

 Pitching and preparation style

-With a low three-quarters delivery (nearly sidearm), but with an overarm starting stretch when nobody is on base, Scherzer throws five pitches: a four-seam fastball with good movement averaging 92–96 mph (topping out at 99 mph), a slider at 85–86 mph, a changeup at 84–85 mph, a cutter at 88–89 mph, and a curveball at 78–79 mph.
+With a low three-quarters delivery (nearly sidearm), and with an overarm starting stretch when nobody is on base, Scherzer throws five pitches: a four-seam fastball with good movement averaging 92–96 mph (topping out at 99 mph), a slider at 85–86 mph, a changeup at 84–85 mph, a cutter at 88–89 mph, and a curveball at 78–79 mph.
 He primarily uses a fastball-slider combination against right-handed hitters and a fastball-changeup-cutter combination against left-handed hitters.
 Occasionally he also throws a curveball for the first strike in an at-bat.

 Scherzer has been nicknamed "Mad Max" due in part to a perceived higher-than-normal intensity during gameplay, and unusual and extensive preparation techniques.
 He also prepares intently on other aspects of the game, including hitting and baserunning.
 According to Nationals manager Dave Martinez, Scherzer differentiated himself from other major league pitchers because of his focus on hitting in addition to the work on his pitching.
-As of August 6, 2018, his batting average as a pitcher (.283) for the season was second-best at his position in the National League to Germán Márquez (.350).